sam-the-tutor/celo-dao-tutorial/README.md

     }
 ```

-Next, we add a function `removeMember` to removes a member from our DAO.
+Next, we add a function `removeMember()` to removes a member from our DAO.
 It takes one argument;
-- `_address` :  the address of the member to be removed.
+- `_address` :  the address of the member to be removed

 The function first checks that the;
-* caller of the function is the contract owner.
+* caller of the function is the contract owner
-* given `_address` is actually a member.
+* given `_address` is actually a member
-* member does not have an active proposal.
+* member does not have an active proposal

 It then sets the member's `memberAddress` to `address(0)`, decreases the `memberCount`, and emits a `MemberRemoved` event with the removed member's address.